orkhasnat/resume/typst/modern-big/resume.typ

   stack: "C++, SFML"
 )
 #resume-item[
-A modern tribute to the classic Rapid Roll game, built with SFML.
-Players control a ball navigating through rising platforms while avoiding obstacles and collecting bonuses.
-With updated graphics, sound effects, power-ups, and achievements.]
+  A modern tribute to the classic Rapid Roll game, created using the SFML library.
+It adds new features such as updated graphics, sound effects, obstacles, power-ups, and achievements to the original game.
+Nostalgic fan or a new player, it provides an engaging gaming experience that tests your reflexes, agility, and strategic thinking.
+  #v(2pt)
+]
 #resume-project(
+  title: "Sanctuary",
+  location: github-link("orkhasnat/Sanctuary"),
+  stack: "Java, JavaFX, FXML, MariaDB"
+)
+#resume-item[
+  A user-friendly application built with JavaFX, designed to simplify the process of ﬁnding and renting flats for IUT students.
+It offers students the ability to find flats based on their preferences, and allows flat owners to easily manage their properties and tenants.
+  #v(2pt)
+]
+#resume-project(
   title: "Outbreak",
   location: github-link("orkhasnat/Outbreak"),
   stack: "C++, SFML"
 )
 #resume-item[
-Developed a viral simulator to model virus spread, incorporating parameters like transmission rate, mortality rate, and incubation period.
-Users can adjust these parameters to analyze their impact on virus transmission dynamics.]
+  Outbreak is a viral simulator developed in C++ and SFML.
+It models the spread of viruses based on parameters such as transmission rate, mortality rate, and incubation period.
+Users can manipulate these parameters to see how they affect the spread of the virus.
+  #v(2pt)
+]
 #resume-project(
   title: "ISC-BD",
   location: github-link("orkhasnat/ISC-BD"),
   stack: "Astro, TypeScript, Tailwind"
 )
 #resume-item[
-  #set text(hyphenate: false)
+  // #set text(hyphenate: false)
   Developed a comprehensive full-stack portfolio website for a non-profit NGO.
 Managed the entire development lifecycle, from initial conceptualization to deployment.
+  #v(2pt)
 ]

 = Skills
 #resume-skill-item("Programming Languages", ("C","C++", "Java", "Go", "Python", "JavaScript","SQL","x86 Assembly"))
 #resume-skill-item("Libraries & Frameworks", ("Astro","React","Tailwind","SFML","ExpressJS","Pandas","Keras"))
 #resume-skill-item("Other Tools", ("Git","Bash","Linux","Docker","Excel","Burp Suite","UML","LaTeX"))
 #resume-skill-item("Database",("Oracle","MySQL","MariaDB"))

 = Co-Curriculars
 #resume-cocurr[